Meet Our Mentors

 This platform allows seasoned student-athletes to mentor and guide younger athletes by sharing their life experiences and complimenting our structured Better Together Mental Performance Literacy and Leadership programming.

-Mentorship involves a combination of clinician-facilitated topic-specific group sessions and four (4) one-on-one virtual Zoom sessions with a designated Better Together Mentor.
+Mentorship involves a combination of clinician-facilitated topic-specific group sessions and six (6) one-on-one virtual Zoom sessions with a designated Better Together Mentor.
 The mentor and the mentee will engage around the Better Together course content at their own set agreed-upon times.
 Mentors will be compensated for all sessions.

 .png)